zzh20188/Action-Build/README-en.md

 **```Build OnePlus SukiSU Ultra KPM Kernel```**

 # Announcement
+The _v in the configuration file is used when you are using the system version Android15, _u is Android14, and _t is Android13.

 Some devices have issues with ``lz4kd``, currently under investigation. **If it fails to boot, please do not enable ``lz4``**

 Remember to install the module with **Volume Down**